inlivedev/inlive-website/content/docs/tutorial/tutorial-building-a-live-chat-widget-with-real-time-widget-api/index.md

 $ npm run dev
 ```

 We can see the Vite dev server running in the terminal.
-It’s time to build our simple live chat.
+It’s time to write some code.

 ## Building the UI